-- Sum Operator (+) [exprL + exprR] Creates a new expression which is the sum of the exprL and exprR expressions. - Difference Operator (-) [exprL exprR] Creates a new expression which is the difference of the exprL and exprR expressions. - Product Operator () [exprL exprR] Creates a new expression which is the product of the exprL and exprR expressions. - Division Operator (/) [exprL / exprR] Creates a new expression which is quotient after dividing the exprL expression by the exprR expression. - Exponent Operator (^) [exprL ^ exprR] Creates a new expression which is the product after multiplying the exprL expression by itself exprR times. - Logical AND Operator (a) [exprl & exprR] Creates a new expression which is the logical AND of the exprl and exprR expressions treating each value as a binary bit field.
-It is probably most useful for expressions involving integer data but can be applied to expressions involving any type. - Associative Operator (()) [(expr0 OP expr1)] Parenthesis, () are used to explicitly group partial results of sub expressions and control evaluation order. - For example, the expression (a + b) / c first computes the sum, a+b and then divides by c. - Absolute Value Function (abs ()) [abs (expr0)] Creates a new expression which is everywhere the absolute value if its argument. - Ceiling Function (ceil()) [ceil(expr0)] Creates a new expression which is everywhere the ceiling (smallest integer greater than or equal to) of its argument. - Exponent Function (exp()) [exp(expr0)] Creates a new expression which is everywhere e (base of the natural logarithm) raised to the power of its argument. - Floor Function (floor ()) [floor (expr0)] Creates a new expression which is everywhere the floor (greatest integer less than or equal to) of its argument. - Natural Logarithm Function (ln()) [ln(expr0)] Creates a new expression which is everywhere the natural logarithm of its argument. - Base 10 Logarithm Function (log10()) [log10 (expr0)] Creates a new expression which is everywhere the base 10 logarithm of its argument. - Pairwise Max Function (max ()) [max (expr0, exrp1)] Creates a new expression which is everywhere the pairwise maximum of its two arguments. - Pairwise Min Function (min ()) [min (expr0, exrp1)] Creates a new expression which is everywhere the pairwise minimum of its two arguments. - Modulo Function (mod ()) [mod (expr0, exrp1)] Creates a new expression which is everywhere the first argument, expr0, modulo the second argument, expr1.
+- Sum Operator (+) [exprL + exprR] Creates a new expression which is the sum of the exprL and exprR expressions. - Difference Operator (-) [exprL exprR] Creates a new expression which is the difference of the exprL and exprR expressions. - Product Operator () [exprL exprR] Creates a new expression which is the product of the exprL and exprR expressions. - Division Operator (/) [exprL / exprR] Creates a new expression which is the quotient after dividing the exprL expression by the exprR expression. - Division Operator [divide(val_numerator, val_denominator, [div_by_zero_value, tolerance])] Creates a new expression which is the quotient after dividing the val_numerator expression by the val_denominator expression.
+The div_by_zero_value is used wherever the val_denominator is within tolerance of zero. - Exponent Operator (^) [exprL ^ exprR] Creates a new expression which is the product after multiplying the exprL expression by itself exprR times. - Logical AND Operator (&) [exprl & exprR] Creates a new expression which is the logical AND of the exprl and exprR expressions treating each value as a binary bit field.
+It is probably most useful for expressions involving integer data but can be applied to expressions involving any type. - Associative Operator (()) [(expr0 OP expr1)] Parenthesis, () are used to explicitly group partial results of sub expressions and control evaluation order. - For example, the expression (a + b) / c first computes the sum, a+b and then divides by c. - Absolute Value Function (abs ()) [abs (expr0)] Creates a new expression which is everywhere the absolute value if its argument. - Ceiling Function (ceil()) [ceil(expr0)] Creates a new expression which is everywhere the ceiling (smallest integer greater than or equal to) of its argument. - Exponent Function (exp()) [exp(expr0)] Creates a new expression which is everywhere e (base of the natural logarithm) raised to the power of its argument. - Floor Function (floor ()) [floor (expr0)] Creates a new expression which is everywhere the floor (greatest integer less than or equal to) of its argument. - Natural Logarithm Function (ln ()) [ln (expr0)] Creates a new expression which is everywhere the natural logarithm of its argument. - Base 10 Logarithm Function (log10()) [log10 (expr0)] Creates a new expression which is everywhere the base 10 logarithm of its argument. - Max Function (max ()) [max (expr0, exrp1 [, ...])]
+Creates a new expression which is everywhere the maximum among all input variables. - Min Function (min ()) [min (expr0, exrp1 [, ...])]
+Creates a new expression which is everywhere the minimum among all input variables.

-- Random Function (random()) [random(expr0)] Creates a new expression which is everywhere a random floating point number between 0 and 1, as computed by (rand()%1024) ÷ 1024 where rand() is the standard C library rand() random number generator.
+- Modulo Function (mod ()) [mod (expr0, exrp1)] Creates a new expression which is everywhere the first argument, expr0, modulo the second argument, expr1. - Random Function (random()) [random(expr0)] Creates a new expression which is everywhere a random floating point number between 0 and 1, as computed by $(rand()\%1024) \div 1024$ where rand() is the standard C library rand() random number generator.
 The argument, expr0, must be a mesh variable.
-The seed used on each block of the mesh is the absolute domain number. - Round Function (round()) [round(expr0)] Creates a new expression which is everywhere the result of rounding its argument. - Square Function (sqr()) [sqr(expr0)] Creates a new expression which is everywhere the result of squaring its argument. - Square Root Function (sqrt()) [sqrt(expr0)] Creates a new expression which is everywhere the square root of its argument.
+The seed used on each block of the mesh is the absolute domain number. - Round Function (round ()) [round (expr0)] Creates a new expression which is everywhere the result of rounding its argument. - Square Function (sqr()) [sqr(expr0)] Creates a new expression which is everywhere the result of squaring its argument. - Square Root Function (sqrt()) [sqrt(expr0)] Creates a new expression which is everywhere the square root of its argument.